Fully device-independent quantum key distribution using synchronous correlations

 For input and output $X = \{0,1,2\}$ and $Y = \{0,1\}$, respectively, there are four Bell inequalities for synchronous hidden variables theories.
 By this we mean that the synchronous classical correlations (among general non-signalling synchronous correlations) are characterized by four inequalities $J_0, J_1, J_2, J_3 \geq 0$ where each $J_i = J_i(p)$ is a linear combination of the correlation components $p(y_A,y_B\:|\: x_A,x_B)$.
 See (\ref{eqn:Bell-inequalities}) in Appendix \ref{appendix:synchronous} for explicit formulas.
 For this work, we will focus only on one of these as given in (\ref{eqn:effective-J3}) below.

 Synchronous quantum correlations can violate the inequality $J_3 \geq 0$.
 However one can show an analogue of Tsirl'son bound, in that any synchronous quantum correlation must have $J_3 \geq -\frac{1}{8}$.
 Of particular interest are correlations that maximize this quantum violation.
 Like CHSH or Magic Square games, one can show a rigidity result: there is a unique synchronous quantum correlation with $J_3 = -\frac{1}{8}$, which must involve a maximally entangled state shared between Alice and Bob.
 One can then use principle decomposition, or two projections theory, to convert this into a self-test for certifying a single EPR pair, hence the basis for device-independence.
+See Appendix \ref{appendix:synchronous} for a more detailed discussion of these results.